 When you arrive, children will sit with their parents in the church until the service begins.
 The children will be invited to join the Sunday school teachers in the side chapel where they will walk downstairs together to class.
 Meet the staff!

-The classes are broken into three different groups during the school year:
+The classes are broken into two different groups during the school year:

 Children will rejoin their families during The Peace, roughly halfway through worship, and are invited to receive the Eucharist (Communion).
-During the summer, we have class for all ages that meets children’s chapel or on the playground.
+During the summer, we have a class for all ages that meets in the children's chapel or on the playground.

 Questions?
 Visit our F.A.Q or connect with Jennifer Taylor